colesmcintosh/simple-crm/README.md

 # Simple CRM

 A lightweight, easy-to-use CRM system built with Flask and SQLite.
 Perfect for small organizations that need a simple way to manage customer relationships without the complexity of enterprise solutions.
+This is a completely self-hosted, free solution that puts you in control of your data.

+## Why Self-Hosted?

+- **Free Forever**: No monthly subscriptions or hidden costs
+- **Data Privacy**: Keep your customer data entirely under your control
+- **Customizable**: Modify the code to fit your specific needs
+- **No Internet Required**: Works offline since it's running on your own infrastructure
+- **No Vendor Lock-in**: Own your data and export it anytime

 ## Features